slowave-ai/slowave/README.md

 ---

-Slowave gives your AI agents one local memory that persists across sessions, tools, and models.
+One local memory for your AI agents across sessions, tools, and models.

-- Relevant context is maintained across your sessions and tools.
-- Useful memories are reinforced.
-Irrelevant memories fade.
+- **Evolves with use:** Useful memories strengthen, irrelevant ones lose priority, and stale knowledge can be suppressed or superseded.
-- Past solutions and failures can become reusable procedures.
+- **Learns from experience:** Decisions, outcomes, and multi-step approaches can become reusable memories and procedures.
-- Fully local.
-Memory is stored in SQLite.
-No data leaves your machine.
+- **Runs locally:** Slowave stores memory in SQLite and does not send it to a hosted memory service.
-- Memory maintenance and retrieval require no LLM calls or LLM API key.
+- **No separate LLM required:** The memory core performs maintenance and retrieval without separate model calls or an LLM API key.
-- Works via 5 simple MCP tools for your agent to call.
-- Inspect and manage your growing memory through the local dashboard.
+- **Inspectable:** Review memories, retrievals, feedback, procedures, and system activity in the local dashboard.

-Works on Claude Code, Codex, Cursor, Cline, Windsurf, OpenCode, and Claude Desktop.
+Works with Claude Code, Codex, Cursor, Cline, Windsurf / Devin Desktop, OpenCode, and Claude Desktop.

 ## Day 1 demo